 Caremark’s Value Formulary contains no step therapies for any immediate release opioids.

-It has prior authorization requirements for some opioids, but not the most widely used: hydrocodone-acetaminophen, oxycodone-acetaminophen and codeine-acetaminophen.
+It has prior authorization requirements for some opioids, but not the most widely abused: hydrocodone-acetaminophen, oxycodone-acetaminophen and codeine-acetaminophen.

 The Value Formulary points to the same lax 2017 opioid prescribing guidelines.